 So we all know about using reusable mugs, tumblers, and straws by now!
 You can also use reusable sleeves to keep your fingers from burning (or freezing)!

 As for the add-ins, bulk sugar rather than individual packets is better – to cut back on paper.
-And buying organic milk and sugar is best.
-Plant-based milks are also better than dairy-milk, but everyone has their preferences here.
+And buying organic milk (we love Clover Sonoma products) and sugar is best.

 So this was probably the last change we made to drink coffee more sustainably.
-Our favorite coffee beans to have day after day are actually from Starbucks.
-We’re trying hard to mix in more local, more organic, and more fair trade beans between those, however.
+We’re trying hard to mix in more local, more organic, and more fair trade beans, but this takes time.

 And if you’re craving one of those fancier coffee sips, try one of the homemade coffee recipes below…